nickhachmer/Follow-Circle-Game/README.md

 Made in Unity 2017.2.0f.3

 A simple game with a few levels in which you knudge a circle sprite with you mouse accross the screen to the objective circle.

-All while avoid harmful objects and shrinking and growing your circle to fit between tight spaces.
+The player must avoid harmful objects uilize the shrink and grow mechanic to make the circle to fit between tight spaces.

+It does require some precision and careful movements to maneuver around certain stages.